faouzzz/HadithVue/README.md

 HadithVue
 =========
 A Hadith viewer app.
-Angular, Express, etc. Using a modified Yeoman generator.
-Angular-fullstack to be exact.
+Angular, Express, etc. Using a modified Yeoman generator. [generator-ngular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) to be exact.